Configure your spam filter policies

 How do you know this worked?

 To ensure that spam is being properly detected and acted upon, you can send a GTUBE message through the service.
 Similar to the EICAR antivirus test file, GTUBE provides a test by which you can verify that the service is detecting incoming spam.
 A GTUBE message should always be detected as spam by the spam filter, and the actions that are performed upon the message should match your configured settings.

 Include the following GTUBE text in a mail message on a single line, without any spaces or line breaks:

 Fine tuning your spam filter policy to prevent false positives and false negatives

-You can enable advanced spam filtering options if you want to pursue an aggressive approach to spam filtering.
-For general spam settings that apply to the whole organization, take a look at Prevent false positive email marked as spam with a safelist or other techniques or Block email spam with the Office 365 spam filter to prevent false negative issues.
+You can enable advanced spam filtering techniques if you want to pursue a more aggressive approach to spam filtering.
+For general spam settings that apply to the whole organization, take a look at How to prevent good email from being marked as spam in Office 365 or Block email spam with the Office 365 spam filter to prevent false negative issues.
 These are helpful if you have administrator-level control and you want to prevent false positives or false negatives.